oracle-livelabs/apex/workflows/6-creating-pages.md

 5. Run the application and navigate through different pages to demonstrate the workflow, tasks, and feedback functionalities.

 ## Summary
 You have successfully created a comprehensive Oracle APEX application for managing doctor appointments with workflows, task lists, and feedback features.

+### What's Next

+In the next lab, you will run and understand the behaviour of the **Doctor Appointments Made Easy!** application through hands-on activities.
+You will also perform various tasks to understand the workflow and automation implemented in the application.

 ## Acknowledgments
 - **Author(s)** - Roopesh Thokala, Senior Product Manager & Ananya Chatterjee, Consulting Member of Technical Staff.
 - **Contributor** -
-- **Last Updated By/Date** - Roopesh Thokala, Senior Product Manager, November 2023
+- **Last Updated By/Date** - Roopesh Thokala, Senior Product Manager, December 2023